AC Maintenance Plans – Maintain your system by having it cleaned twice a year.

-- Having your system maintained extends the lifespan of your unit.
+- Having your system maintained can extend the lifespan of your unit.
 When an air conditioning or heating unit is running at its peak efficiency, the main components of the unit do not have to work as hard.
-This reduces the everyday wear and tear of your system.
-It also allows your unit to operate around the clock to meet your desired level of comfort.
+This reduces the everyday wear and tear of your system and allows your unit to operate around the clock to meet your desired level of comfort.
 Our technicians can check to see if your unit is running properly and that it is performing to your expectations.

 - Can save you from costly breakdowns and future repairs.
-Keeping your system maintained not only saves on your utility bills but it can also reduce the chances of a costly repair that may occur as a consequence of avoiding regular maintenance.
+Keeping your system maintained can not only save on your utility bills but it can also reduce the chances of a costly repair that may occur as a consequence of avoiding regular maintenance.

 - Validate Warranty.
 Many manufacturers require a working history of the unit when submitting warranty claims.
 By building a portfolio of your regular maintenance, a warranty claim can be processed and approved more successfully.

 No-Sweat Maintenance Plans for Home & Business